River Cracraft: Denver Broncos

-Due to his knee injury, Cracraft was unable to participate in the pre-draft process and ultimately went unselected in the 2017 NFL Draft and was not initially signed by any team as an undrafted free agent.
-He worked out for the New England Patriots in September 2017 following a season-ending injury to Julian Edelman, but was not offered a contract by the team.
-Cracraft was signed by the Denver Broncos to the team's practice squad on October 17, 2017 but was released by the team three days later after sustaining an injury in practice.
-He was subsequently re-signed to the Broncos' practice squad later on in the season on December 18, 2017 and signed a futures contract with the team at the end of the season.
+Due to his knee injury, Cracraft was unable to participate in the pre-draft process and ultimately went unselected in the 2017 NFL draft.
+He was not initially signed by any team as an undrafted free agent.
+Cracraft worked out for the New England Patriots in September 2017 following a season-ending injury to wide receiver Julian Edelman, but was not offered a contract by the team.
+On October 17, 2017, Cracraft was signed to the Denver Broncos' practice squad, but was released by the team three days later after sustaining an injury in practice.
+He was subsequently re-signed to the Broncos' practice squad on December 18, and signed a futures contract with the team at the end of the season.

 Cracraft was signed to the Broncos' practice squad after being cut from the team's active roster at the end of the 2018 preseason.
-He was cut from the practice squad on September 10, 2018 to make room for previously suspended wide receiver Carlos Henderson, but was re-signed on September 19.
-Cracraft was promoted to the Broncos active roster on November 2, 2018 and made his NFL debut two days later in the Broncos' 19-17 loss to the Houston Texans, returning a punt for five yards.
-He caught his first career pass, a 44-yard reception, on December 30, 2018 during the Broncos final game of the season against the Los Angeles Chargers.
+On September 10, 2018, he was cut from the practice squad to make room for previously-suspended wide receiver Carlos Henderson, but was re-signed on September 19.
+Cracraft was promoted to the Broncos' active roster on November 2 and made his NFL debut two days later in the Broncos' 19-17 loss to the Houston Texans, where he returned a punt for five yards.
+He caught his first career pass, a 44-yard reception, on December 30 during the Broncos' final game of the season against the Los Angeles Chargers.
 He finished the season with one reception for 44 yards, 12 punts returned for 40 yards (3.3 yards per return) and three kickoffs returned for 43 yards (14.3 yards per return) in eight games played.

 On September 1, 2019, Cracraft was waived by the Broncos after making the initial roster out of training camp.
-Cracraft was re-signed by the Broncos on September 11, 2019.
-He was waived on September 24, 2019.
+Cracraft was re-signed by the Broncos on September 11, but waived on September 24.

 Philadelphia Eagles

-On December 24, 2019, Cracraft was signed to the Philadelphia Eagles practice squad.
-He signed a reserve/future contract with the Eagles on January 6, 2020.
-He was later waived on April 30, 2020.
+On December 24, 2019, Cracraft was signed to the Philadelphia Eagles' practice squad.

-Cracraft had a tryout with the Arizona Cardinals on August 14, 2020.
+He signed a reserve/future contract with the Eagles on January 6, 2020, and waived on April 30.
+Cracraft had a tryout with the Arizona Cardinals on August 14.